From abundance, all benefits flow

 5. Export and Market Delivery

-LOBSTER 101
+LOBSTER FACTS

 Why They’re Called Lobsters — Not Crayfish

 In New Zealand, many people call them crayfish or “crays,” but that’s technically not correct.
-Our commercial species are spiny rock lobsters, not true crayfish.
+Our commercial species are rock lobsters, not true crayfish.

 Crayfish are freshwater animals with claws (like kōura in our rivers and streams).